STOP PRESS – DROVERS’ TRYST WALKING FESTIVAL WILL RETURN FOR 2022.

 In addition, please let me know if you would like to suggest a walk that we could include in next year’s programme.

 We hope that the constraints of the COVID pandemic (and social distancing restrictions etc) are now behind us – but of course we will be obliged to comply with any new Government guidance.
 Needless to say, the welfare of our customers and volunteers is crucial to us, so we will take all measures necessary to ensure that the 2022 walk festival remains safe.
 We will also endeavour to make it enjoyable & fun too!

-Crieff & Strathearn Drovers’ Tryst annually celebrates the life, work and play of the people who made Crieff the cattle-droving crossroads of Scotland in the 1700s.
-The modern day Tryst is run by volunteers and built around a programme of guided walks in the stunning scenery and autumn colours of Strathearn & surrounding areas of Perthshire.
+Scotland’s Friendly Walking Festival – Great Walks, Stunning Scenery, Fine Company and more!
+Crieff & Strathearn Drovers’ Tryst annually celebrates the life, work & traditions of the people who made Crieff the cattle-droving crossroads of Scotland in the 1700s.
+The modern day Tryst is a walking festival run by volunteers and built around a programme of guided walks in the stunning scenery and spring colours of Strathearn & surrounding areas of Perthshire.
 The walks vary in difficulty but all are enriched by wildlife, plants, trees, history and the company of like-minded people.

 For all the budding photographers out there, we encourage you to send your photos from walks, or any other Tryst events, into our photo competition.
 Lots of people now use their phones for photography and to help you get the best pictures from your mobile devices we have prepared ’12 Tips for Smartphone Photography’ which you can view here.